italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

 Conventions and Normative Terms
 +++++++++++++++++++++++++++++++

-The keywords "MUST", "MUST NOT", "WILL HAVE TO", "REQUIRES", "REQUIRE", "SHOULD", "SHOULD NOT", "RECOMMENDED", "CAN" and "OPTIONAL" in the present document must be interpreted as described at BCP 14 :rfc:`2119` :rfc:`8174` when and only when they appear in capital letters.
+The keywords "MUST", "MUST NOT", "REQUIRES", "REQUIRE", "SHOULD", "SHOULD NOT", "RECOMMENDED", "CAN" and "OPTIONAL" in the present document must be interpreted as described at BCP 14 :rfc:`2119` :rfc:`8174` when and only when they appear in capital letters.

 Le notations [...] and ... mean that the text has been cut off for editor's requirements.